aramosg/School_District_Analysis/README.md

 - Percentage passing reading: 97.30 vs 69.66 (dramatic decrease)
 - Overall passing percentage: 90.94 vs 65.07 (dramatic decrease)

 My theory for this big change is the way we are calculating the mean versus how we are calculating the percentages.
-For the mean, we are using the pandas MEAN method, which automatically ignore the "NaNs" by default.
+For the mean, we are using the **MEAN()** method from Pandas, which automatically ignore the "NaNs" by default.
 To calculate the percentages, we are considering a student count of 39170.
 This number includes Thomas High School (THS) 9th grades.
 Since this students do not have grades, this has a big impact in the calculations.
+It would be interesting to run the same calculation with the new count of students.

 ### 4. How does replacing the ninth-grade scores affect the following:
 #### 4.1 Math and reading scores by grade